 1. Put the spaghetti in a pan with boiling water.
 Add a tbs olive oil and a pinch of salt.
 Leave it for 10 minutes.

-2. Steam the peas for 1 minute until they’re softened.
+2. Steam the peas for 1 minute (above the boiling water and spaghetti in a colander) until they’re softened.

 3. Chop the almonds into pieces.
 You can also use a pounder.

 4. Mix the garlic pieces, the cheese, lemon juice and the almonds in a blender.

 5. Add the peas and mix it to a smooth mixture.

 6. Fry the bacon slowly in a frying pan with just a little olive oil until crispy.
 Transfer the bacon to kitchen paper to lose a part of the fats.